zabute/formsy-semantic-ui-react/README.md

 ## Examples
 Go to the [example](/example) folder to see more examples of how the components are used.
-For more information on building and validating ```formsy-react``` forms, take a look at [Formsy-React's Dcoumentaion](https://github.com/christianalfoni/formsy-react/blob/master/API.md)

 To run the example app:
 ```
 npm/yarn install